Organizations almost always progress through five more-or-less well-defined evolutionary growth stages:

 The principal issues for Startup organizations revolve around focus and managing scarce resources.
 For example, Startups often struggle to deploy scarce competent personnel to both successfully deliver on commitments to current customers and to find the next customer.
 The few team members who “know what they are doing” are spread precariously thin across sales and delivery activities and there never seems to be time or energy left at the end of each day to even think about setting up for the long-term.

-While the above is all-consuming enough, Startup leaders often cannot resist temptation to allow their attention to wander in order to explore near-by or new opportunities that could be the “big-win” just around the corner.
+While the above is all-consuming enough, Startup leaders often cannot resist the temptation to allow their attention to wander in order to explore nearby or new opportunities that could be the “big win” just around the corner.
 Launching such initiatives is tantamount to launching additional businesses.

 Whether, and how, the organization evolves to systematically address these challenges will determine its attractiveness to current and future employees, customers and prospects, partners, suppliers, lenders, investors, and suitors.